 Damages that you may be able to recover if you were harmed by a reckless driver include all economic and noneconomic losses, including medical costs, vocational rehabilitation, lost earning capacity, lost wages, household services, loss of enjoyment, and mental anguish.
 The precise damages available vary from situation to situation, and the purpose of the damages is not to punish but to make the victim whole.

 In California, you can potentially recover punitive damages if the type of reckless driving involved in an accident was drunk driving.
 Punitive damages are also known as exemplary damages.
 They are intended to deter the defendant and punish them.
 The amount awarded varies, depending partly on the egregiousness of the conduct and the amount that would be sufficient to be a punishment.Discuss Your Car Accident Case with a Los Angeles Attorney

 People expect to be relatively safe in residential areas near their homes.
-Reckless driving may have devastating consequences for pedestrians, motorcyclists, bicyclists, and people in passenger cars.
-At Sharifi Firm, APC, our experienced Los Angeles car accident lawyers may be able to help you recover compensation if you have been hurt in an encounter involving someone else's reckless driving in a residential area.
+Reckless driving in residential areas may have devastating consequences for pedestrians, motorcyclists, bicyclists, and people in passenger cars.
+At Sharifi Firm, APC, our experienced Los Angeles lawyers may be able to help you recover compensation if you have been hurt in an encounter involving someone else's reckless driving in a residential area.
 Call us at 1-866-422-7222 or use our online form to set up a free consultation with a motor vehicle collision lawyer.
 Our firm also represents people in Temecula, Rancho Cucamonga, Glendale, Covina, Riverside, San Bernardino, and other Southern California cities.